alphagov/verify-eidas-trust-anchor/README.md

     ./verify-trust-anchor trust-anchor print [trust-anchor.jwt [...]]

-### Sign Connector Metadata ile
+### Sign Connector Metadata with file

-Signs a metadata.xml file by using a RSA private key and its corresponding cert supplied by a file.
+Signs a metadata.xml file by using private key and its corresponding cert supplied by a file.
+Supported algorithms "RSA" or "ECDSA".

     ./verify-trust-anchor connector-metadata sign-with-file \
       --key path/to/private-key.pk8 \
       --cert path/to/public-cert.crt \
+      --algorithm ECDSA \
+      metadata.xml

+### Sign Connector Metadata with Smartcard/Yubikey

+Signs a metadata.xml file by using a smartcard (such as a yubikey).
+Supported algorithms "RSA" or "ECDSA".

+    ./verify-trust-anchor connector-metadata sign-with-smartcard \
+      --config pkcs11_config.txt \
+      --key "Private Key alias" \
+      --cert "Public Certificate alias" \
+      --password 12345
+      --algorithm ECDSA \
       metadata.xml

 ## Support and raising issues